If you would like your child to take advantage of the private music lessons available at the College, please click on the link below.

 Private Music Lessons application form

-Primo Orchestra will be running for its second year in 2017!
-We currently have students that play violin, cello, flute, clarinet, saxophone, trumpet, and percussion in the orchestra and we are always looking for more talented musicians to join upon audition.
+We currently have students that play violin, cello, flute, clarinet, saxophone, trumpet, trombone, piano and percussion in the orchestra and we are always looking for more talented musicians to join.
 Varied repertoire is rehearsed and various aspects of instrumental technique and ensemble playing are explored.
-Primo Orchestra performs at a range of school events.
-For details on auditioning please contact Mr Milis email@example.com
+Primo Orchestra performs at a range of school and church events.
+For details on auditioning please contact Mrs Thomson at firstname.lastname@example.org

 YEAR 3 STRING PROGRAM

-In 2017, all students in Year 3 will be learning violin for the entire year during their music time.
-Tutor Miss Evie Horton will be assisted by Mr John Duncan in teaching the lessons.
+In 2020, all students in Year 3 will be learning violin for the entire year during their music time.
+Tutor Mr John Duncan will be teaching the lessons.
 Students will be provided with a school violin and are expected to bring it to school each Tuesday for their lesson.

-For students in Year 4 who enjoyed the violin program in 2016 and are interested in continuing with private violin lessons, please contact Mr Milis firstname.lastname@example.org
+For students in Year 4 who enjoyed the violin program in 2019 and are interested in continuing with private violin lessons, please contact the College.

 YEAR 5 BAND PROGRAM

-All Year 5 students will complete an instrument selection session in which they select their top three choices of instruments in music class this Thursday, 2 February.
+All Year 5 students will complete an instrument selection session in which they select their top three choices of instruments in music class.
 Instruments available include: Flute, Clarinet, Saxophone, Trumpet, Trombone and Percussion.
-Instrument allocation will be announced on Monday, 6 February.
-Students will be provided with a school instrument and are expected to bring it to school each Thursday for their lesson.
+Instrument allocation will be announced and students will be provided with a school instrument which they will to school each Thursday for their lesson.
 Band lessons will rotate weekly from instrument group tuition with a specialist tutor from Maxx Music to full band rehearsal.

-For students in Year 6 who enjoyed the band program in 2016 and are interested in continuing with private lessons, please contact Mr Milis email@example.com
+For students in Year 6 who enjoyed the band program in 2019 and are interested in continuing with private lessons, please contact the College.

 Individual and small group tuition (upon consultation with the tutor) is offered at Hills Adventist College on a variety of instruments, currently including: violin, flute, piano (individual tuition only), guitar, voice and drums/percussion.
 Lessons are taught by specialist instrumental and vocal tutors.
 Tuition for particular instruments is subject to the number of applications and availability of teaching rooms/tutors.